Xomega-Net/Xomega.Docs/docs/generators/data/entities.md

 This generator creates C# classes for EF entities, their configurations using Fluent API, and a subclass of the `DbContext` that contains all those entities and registers their configurations.

-The classes for entities and configurations, can be placed in separate files by domain object, grouped by module, or output to a single file, depending on how you set up your *Output Path* parameter.
+The classes for entities and configurations can be placed in separate files by domain object, grouped by module, or output to a single file, depending on how you set up your *Output Path* parameter.
 The generated files for the entity configuration will be nested under the files for the corresponding entities according to the rules specified in the `.filenesting.json` file for the target project.

 ## Configuration

-The following sections describe configuration parameters used by the generator.
+The following sections describe the configuration parameters used by the generator.

 ### Generator parameters